 By contrast, the fate of freedom in Hungary is clear: they’ve actually lived through Communism and they’re not fans of it, at all.

 I didn’t attend, but I saw flyers for an anti-Putin, pro-freedom rally.
+Vladimir Putin, the leader of Russia, has been trying to increase Russian influence in Hungary.
 Clearly, these people value their freedoms of speech and markets.

-The following are some indications, I believe, that freedom is on the rise in Hungary.
+I believe the following are some indications that freedom is on the rise in Hungary.
 Most of the rest of Europe should take note, learn from Hungary’s past, and turn away from socialism as quickly as possible.

 (Red Ruin pic 1 of 10) Very close to my accommodation in Budapest was a cool bar called Red Ruin.
 It has anti-Communist artwork all over the bar.
 Sometimes the artwork was poking fun of Communist leaders, sometimes the artwork was more serious and thought-provoking.

 (Red Ruin pic 3 of 10) If ever there was a diagram that simplifies life under Communism, this is it.

 (Red Ruin pic 4 of 10) On the left, you can see Ferenc Puskás, one of the greatest soccer players in Hungarian history.
 Notice that Stalin is giving him a red card (in soccer, that means you’re ejected from the game).
 Puskás openly voiced support for the 1956 Hungarian anti-Soviet revolution and defected to Spain.
 Unfortunately, the revolution was unsuccessful.
 After about two weeks, the Soviets had rolled in with tanks, slaughtered 2,500 Hungarians, and the uprising was squashed for another few decades.

 (Red Ruin pic 5 of 10)